LAN & WLAN

 2. hexagon size - measured

-Polish producer of connectors - Unicon maintains repeatable mechanical parameters, thicker sleeve lowers the risk of deformation after crimp-on.
-In the case when outer sleeve diameter is smaller, it is required to use crimper with smaller hexagon size.
-The tools used by us have this size within 6.4 - 6.5 mm.
-Manufacturer's tolerance is +/- 0.1 mm.
-The achieved results show that differences in connector sizes exist and they should be work in during assemblage, however practical experience from crimping suggests that very important thing is right crimping technique.
+DIPOL connectors maintain repeatable mechanical parameters, thicker sleeve lowers the risk of deformation after crimping.
+In the case when outer sleeve diameter is smaller, it is required to use compression tool with smaller hexagon size.
+The tools used by us have that size within 6.4 - 6.5 mm.
+The manufacturer's tolerance is +/-0.1 mm.
+The achieved results show that small differences in connector sizes can compensated by installers using adequate technique.

-Basically, there can't be cut too much of outer coating, because sleeve crimped-on braid itself is less stable, it can't be allowed for braid or shield to stick out from the sleeve.
-To have connection maximally tight, if it is possible, a fragment of outer coating can be left under the sleeve.
-Besides, that braid and shield, on which the sleeve is about to lie, should be in the best possible condition; if it is crashed or to short, the connection won't be solid.
-Due to the width of crimper's jaw is less than the width of sleeve it is possible to crimp it twice - on both ends.
-If we use single crimp, the sleeve should be crimped maximally close to the connector - don't crimp it in the middle or nearby the cable - such connection won't be stable.
+Basically, they should not cut too much of outer coating, because the sleeve crimped-on the braid itself is less stable.
+The braid must not stick out of the sleeve.
+To have the connection maximally tight, a fragment of outer coating can be left under the sleeve, if possible.
+The braid and shield should be in the best possible condition; if they are crashed or too short, the connection won't be solid.
+Due to the fact that the width of the crimper's jaw is less than the width of sleeve, it is possible to crimp the sleeve twice, on both ends.
+With a single crimping, the sleeve should be crimped as close to the connector as possible, not in the middle or by the cable.

 We have collected the ways of mounting most of RF connectors in 1.06 MB PDF file here (there is a lot of well-understandable figures in; several useful translations: lutowac = solder, zacisnac = crimp, wywinac oplot = turn up the braid, wcisnac pod oplot = press under the braid).